Éric Boniface

-Éric Boniface (born 2 November 1969 in Paris) is a French former professional footballer who played as a defender.
+Éric Boniface (born 2 November 1969) is a French former professional footballer who played as a defender.
 He made 10 appearances in Ligue 1 for FC Sochaux-Montbéliard in the 1998–99 season.
 He coached at USC Paray and is now a coach at Dijon.

 Boniface also played 283 matches in Ligue 2 for Sochaux, Stade de Reims, CS Louhans-Cuiseaux and FC Gueugnon between 1990 and 2002.

 His younger brother Frédéric also played football professionally.